Best robot vacuum for pet hair

 Measured variable: Editorial rating plus market review depth.

 Evaluation rule: A high score with broad review volume carries more buyer confidence than a similar score with very limited feedback.
-For example, 60,500 reviews on the eufy X10 Pro Omni signal a different confidence level than 46 reviews on the Laresar Mars01.
+For example, 60,500 reviews on the eufy X10 Pro Omni signal a different confidence level than a product with only a small number of reviews.

 Benchmark equipment